enketo/enketo-core/README.md

 We have to admit we do not test on all of these, but are committed to fixing browser-specific bugs that are reported for these browsers.
 Naturally, older browsers versions will often work as well - they are just not officially supported.

+#### Enabling support for Internet Explorer 11

-You can enable some support for Internet Explorer 11 by importing the `_iefix.scss` files where appropriate.
+You can enable support for Internet Explorer 11 by:

+1. Importing the `_iefix.scss` files in the theme entry files.
 These are commented out in the default CSS builds for the 3 themes.
-Also make sure to resolve the `enketo/polyfills-ie11` module to `/src/js/polyfills-ie11` (or an alternative polyfill service).
+2. Including polyfills using a script tag with the `nomodule` attribute (which will prevent loading this file on modern browsers).
+See [/build/index.html](./build/index.html) for an example using a polyfill service that is regularly tested.
+3. Optionally, require [/src/js/workarounds-ie11.js](./src/js/workarounds-ie11.js) in your applications's JS entry point.

+**Heads up!
+In the near future, you will also have to create a special JS build for IE11 using Babel.**

+Note that forms will load extremely slowly in IE11 compared to modern browsers.
+This performance gap will become wider and wider as we move to modern JS syntax (Enketo on IE11 will become _slower_, whilst on modern browsers it will become _faster_).

 ### Global Configuration